-In place:

-Functioning Council Proper structured and functional Council, in adherence to the requirements of the Municipal Structures Act, 1998 Trio: Mayor, Speaker, Chief Whip Regular meetings of EXCO Administrative support to Council: Agendas, Minutes distributed in
+Functioning Council Proper structured and functional Council, in adherence to the requirements of the Municipal Structures Act, 1998 Trio: Mayor, Speaker, Chief Whip Regular meetings of EXCO Administrative support to Council: Agendas, Minutes distributed in timely manner Council Committees Community Service Standing Committee Human Resource Standing Committee Infrastructure Standing Committee Finance Standing Committee Internal Audit Committee The Municipal has a shared service with the District Municipality Oversight Committee The Municipality has convened an Oversight Committee annually, and has adopted an Oversight Report Internal Audit Function The internal audit function is performed in-house.

-timely manner

-Community Service Standing Committee

-Human Resource Standing Committee

-Council Committees IDP Standing Committee

-Finance Standing Committee

-Technical Service Standing Committee

-Internal Audit Committee The Municipal has a shared service with the district

-Oversight Committee The Municipality has convened an Oversight Committee annually, and has adopted an Oversight Report

-Internal Audit The internal audit function is performed by Internal Audit component of

-Function the JT Gaetsewe district municipality

 Ward Committees A ward committee is in place for every ward of the municipality All ward committees meet monthly The reports of ward committees are administered by the Municipal Administration

-Complaints The Municipality has not yet introduced a formal complaints management

-Management System system
+Complaints The Municipality has not yet introduced a formal complaints management Management System system

-2.7 Report on the issues raised by community at the 2019/2020 IDP Review Road Shows
+2.7 Report on the issues raised by community at the 2023/2024 IDP Review Road Shows

-TABLE 34: WARD-BASED INPUTS INTO THE IDP
+TABLE 37: WARD-BASED INPUTS INTO THE IDP

-WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY ROADS AND STORM WATER Storm water drains need to be upgraded and should be cleaned on a regular basis #War on potholes an initiative by the mayor to be pursue vigorously The high volume of trucks propels the damages on the roads in Kuruman ELECTRICITY Municipality should embark on an intensive programme to repair all streetlights SANITATION Sewage overflows have to be attended timeously because they posed a high health risk COMMUNITY HALLS Unkempt town hall to be renovated and the surrounding precinct to be upgraded Ward 1 VOLUNTEERISM vvalu 1 A spirit of volunteerism should be inculcated in the community and the municipality should embark on regular cleaning campaigns to keep Kuruman clean ENFORCEMENT OF BY- LAWS All municipal by - laws have to be enforced to ensure that illegal car washes and illegal vendors that are mushrooming on the streets and pavements in the CBD are removed.
+WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY ROADS AND STORM WATER Storm water drains need to be upgraded and should be cleaned on a regular basis #War on potholes an initiative by the mayor to be pursue vigorously The high volume of trucks propels the damages on the roads in Kuruman ELECTRICITY Municipality should embark on an intensive programme to repair all streetlights SANITATION Sewage overflows have to be attended timeously because they posed a high health risk COMMUNITY HALLS Unkempt town hall to be renovated and the surrounding precinct to be upgraded Ward 1 VOLUNTEERISM waiu 1 A spirit of volunteerism should be inculcated in the community and the municipality should embark on regular cleaning campaigns to keep Kuruman clean ENFORCEMENT OF BY- LAWS All municipal by - laws have to be enforced to ensure that illegal car washes and illegal vendors that are mushrooming on the streets and pavements in the CBD are removed.
 LED AND POVERTY ALLIVIATION Informal traders are to be formalized as they are a nuisance to pedestrians on the pavements in town There is a need to improve the aesthetic of Kuruman that will seek to restore Kuruman as a tourism destination COMMUNITY SAFETY Visibility of SAPS to be increased on the roads in the CBD

 WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY

 Ward 2 Bankhara-Bodulong WATER

 Provision of yard connections

 Water for animals

 Extension of water stands pipes

 Water tankering to supply water for all households with jojo tanks

 Yard connection taps are not working since they have been

 installed

 Provision of water at Bankhara Primary School

 ELECTRICITY

 Electricity boxes to be fixed due to the units on the coupons that

 do not last

 Upgrading of electricity at Bankhara Primary School

 Maintenance of high mast lights

 HOUSING

 Provision of RDP houses

-WARD VILLAGE/SUBURB SERVICE DELIVERY - IDP PRIORITY

 Dolomite causing damages to existing RDP houses

 Upgrading of Community Hall

 Services to be installed at Mahore Park so that residents can get

 stand numbers

 ROADS

 Upgrading of external/Internal roads

 Resealing of Potholes

 Dipico road to be tarred up to Seven Miles

 LED and Poverty Alleviation

 High rate of unemployment

 Small Businesses/ Projects to be assisted with funds

 Provision of a Police Station

 SPORTS, RECREATION AND COMMUNTIY FACILITIES

 Upgrading of the stadium, Parks and provision of a public

 swimming pool

 Agricultural Park

 SANITATION

 Provision of in house flushing systems

 Drainage system to be fixed